theresamaier/2022ws_do_tm/Blog_content.md

 But how do you become a unicorn and why are they so successful?"
 Salim Ismail, Mike Malone, Yuri van Geest have explored this question and created a compressed [guide on how to build unicorns](https://openexo.com/exponential-organizations-book/).
 According to their thesis, the ability to scale one's organizational structures in a completely new way is what makes companies unicorns.The same is essential for exponential organizations.
 Therefore, it may not be surprising that considerable overlap has been found between ExOs and Unicorns.
 Of the 100 largest ExOs identified by Ismail et al. 35 are considered Unicorns according to Aileen Lee's list or in Fortune's list.
 Thus, if you want to be a unicorn, scale your organizational structure beyond the core team and find a way to lower your marginal cost of supply.

-### Some ExOs examples:

-## How i became exponential
+## How to become exponential
-Companies can either start as ExO but also existing companies could also take advantage of the ExO philosophy and thus go exponentially.
+Companies can either be established as ExO, or existing companies can take advantage of the ExO philosophy and thus go exponentially.

 ### Guidance for the foundation of an exponential organization